brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 Depressed, demotivated, and desperate, I spent a few days surfing Linkedin and other job portals.

-Sent out resumes to literally any entry-level marketing role that had some form of content creation responsibilities.
+I sent out resumes to any entry-level marketing role that had some form of content creation responsibilities.

 Nevertheless, I loved gaming and tech, so why not check if they had any job openings?